kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

 Instead of running in KCM, the coordinated leader election controller could be run in a new container (eg: `kube-coordinated-leader-election`).
-There will be a large memory footprint with this approach and adding a new component to the control plane could change our Kubernetes architecture in an undesirable way.
+There will be a slightly larger memory footprint with this approach and adding a new component to the control plane changes our Kubernetes control plane topology in an undesirable way.

 ### Component instances pick a leader without a coordinator